jia-xinyu/jia-xinyu.github.io/_projects/5_project.md

     Gspeed 2019-C, 2017-C, 2018-C (from left to right).
 </div>

-You could follow these accounts if you want to know more about Gspeed.
+You could subscribe to the following channels if you want to know more about Gspeed.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">